The Few Not Fleeting: Background

 While often seen as Nothing More's first studio album due to the lack of availability of prior releases, it is actually the band's third studio album.
 Tracing back the band's origins, band member Jonny Hawkins began playing drums as early as the seventh grade, which is around the time he met guitarist Mark Vollelunga, by hearing him play guitar at a church camp.
 The two became friends, and would hold informal jam sessions together with other students throughout their middle and high school years.
 In 2003, Hawkins and Vollelunga officially formed the band, with core member and bassist Daniel Oliver joining in 2004.

-Around the end of high school, the band began recording music and touring locally, which they did for years, plagued by lineup changes and the inability to garner a contract from record label.
+Around the end of high school, the band began recording music and touring locally, which they did for years, plagued by lineup changes and the inability to garner a contract from a record label.
 In 2004, the band released the more funk-influenced album Shelter with vocalist Josh Klaus and second guitarist Josh Kercheville.
 Klaus left and was replaced by Travis Cox, who recorded the EP Madhatter's Bliss in 2005.
-A compilation album, Vandura, largely consisting of containing of the tracks from the first two releases, was also released in 2006.
+A compilation album, Vandura, largely consisting of tracks from the first two releases, was also released in 2006.
 Cox was later replaced by singer Trey Graham, who had previously toured with Kelly Clarkson.
-The band found some form of success in the release, releasing the album Save You/Save Me in 2007 and touring with Thirty Seconds to Mars and getting on to The Warped Tour, but ultimately felt unhappy with the compromise of moving in a more pop, mainstream influence from Graham, and parted ways with the singer.
+The band found some form of success in the release, releasing the album Save You/Save Me in 2007 and touring with Thirty Seconds to Mars and getting on to The Warped Tour, but ultimately felt unhappy with the compromise of moving in a more mainstream pop influence from Graham, and parted ways with the singer.
 Around the same time, Kercheville left the band as well, leaving the band as a trio.